Rock the Badges event raises money for police officers, firefighters

-A big jam session is happening Saturday in Wrigleyville on Chicago's North Side.
+A big jam session was held Saturday in Wrigleyville on Chicago's North Side.

-Bands are performing for a Rock the Badges fundraiser, which benefits police officers and firefighters.
+Bands performed for a Rock the Badges fundraiser, which benefits police officers and firefighters.
 Each band has either a police officer or firefighter in the band.

 The event has been held for the past six years, but this year there are two concerts.